-Microbial genetics: Transformation, conjugation, transduction and sex-duction mapping genes by interrupted mating, RecA, plasmids, their replication, copy number and compatibility, drug resistance; transposable elements and transposition.
-Recombination in bacteria, fungi and viruses; Homologous and non-homologous recombination.
-Human genetics:Pedigree analysis, lod score for linkage testing, karyotypes, genetic disorders.
+Microbial genetics: Methods of gene transfers - transformation, conjugation, transduction and sexduction, mapping genes by interrupted mating, transposable elements and transposition.
+Recombination in bacteria, fungi and viruses.
+Homologous and non-homologous recombination.
+Human genetics: Pedigree analysis, lod score for linkage testing, karyotypes, genetic disorders.

-Learning outcomes: On the completion of the course students will be able to demonstrate Mendelian inheritance.Calculate recombinant frequencies and construct pedigree analysis.
+Learning outcomes: On the completion of the course students will be able to demonstrate Mendelian inheritance.
+Calculate recombinant frequencies and construct pedigree analysis.
 Study chromosomal aberrations in humans.
 They will have conceptual knowledge on gene and its principles.
 They will be able to describe mapping and genetics of microbes.